Lunar Series (British coin): Reverse

-The reverse design consists of a galloping Horse set against the background of the pre-historic Uffington White Horse located in Oxfordshire.
+The reverse design consists of a galloping Horse set against the background of the pre-historic Uffington White Horse, located in Oxfordshire.
 Lettering on the coin reads "YEAR OF THE HORSE · 2014" plus details of the mass and metal content of the coin.
 The Chinese character for Horse (馬) is displayed near the coin's centre.

-Mule Version
+Mule version

 In March 2014, it was reported that a number of 1oz bullion coins had mistakenly been struck with the incorrect die.
-Around 38,000 of the Lunar Horse coins were struck with an obverse intended for the Britannia series while 17,000 Britannia coin were stuck with the obverse for the Lunar series.
+Around 38,000 of the Lunar Horse coins were struck with an obverse intended for the Britannia series, while 17,000 Britannia coins were stuck with the obverse for the Lunar series.

 Year of the Sheep 2015

 The reverse design consists of two Yorkshire Swaledale sheep facing each other and the background consists of a forest of trees.
-As designer Wuon-Gean Ho explains "the ancient Chinese character for the word sheep looks a little bit like a tree" so the forest consists of a series of this character (羊).
+As designer Wuon-Gean Ho explains: "the ancient Chinese character for the word sheep looks a little bit like a tree", so the forest consists of a series of this character (羊).
 This character is further displayed near the coin's center.
-Across the top lettering reads "YEAR OF THE SHEEP · 2015" plus details of the mass and metal content of the coin.
+Across the top lettering, it reads "YEAR OF THE SHEEP · 2015" plus details of the mass and metal content of the coin.

 Year of the Monkey 2016

-The reverse design features a leaping Rhesus monkey jumping forward from a tree with another monkey also jumping in the background.
+The reverse design features a leaping rhesus monkey jumping forward from a tree with another monkey also jumping in the background.
 Lettering on the coin reads "YEAR OF THE MONKEY· 2016" plus details of the mass and metal content of the coin.
 The Chinese character for Monkey (猴) is displayed in the lower right of the coin.